nh-server/switch-guide/docs/extras/theming.md

 - You installed a bad theme.
 You can remove it by going into the `(CFW)/Titles/0100000000001000/romfs/lyt` and deleting every file in that folder

-The NXTheme installer crashes when i launch it:
+The NXTheme installer crashes when I launch it:

 - This is probably due to the archive bit being set on either the app or the nxthemes.
 This is usually the result of copying files to an sd card via a Mac.
 If you are experiencing this issue, try resetting the archive bit via Hekate for all files.